GwinzTV/python-library-manager/v1_README.txt

 ### Main Function
 - `main()`: Demonstrates the usage of the CRUD operations.
   - Calls `create_table()` to ensure the table exists.
-  - Inserts three sample books into the database.
+  - Insert three sample books into the database.
   - Retrieves all books and prints them.
   - Updates the title and author of a book.
-  - Prints all books after the update.
+  - Print all books after the update.
   - Deletes a book record.
   - Prints all books after the deletion.